BitcoinDesign/Guide/README.md

 **Clone the source code, build, and serve:**

-3. Clone this repository `git clone https://github.com/BitcoinDesign/Guide.git`
+3. Clone this repository `git clone "your fork of the repo"`
 4. Change into the cloned directory `cd guide`
 5. Run `bundle install`
 6. Run `bundle exec jekyll serve`